finos/common-domain-model/documentation/source/documentation.rst

 The output of the qualification function is used to populate the ``eventQualifier`` attribute of the ``BusinessEvent`` object, similar to how product qualification works.
 An implementation of the CDM would call all of the Event Qualification functions following the creation of each event and then insert the appropriate value or provide an exception message.

-.. note:: ``eventType`` is a *meta-type* that indicates that its value is meant to be populated via a function.
-This mechanism is explained in the `Qualified Type Section`_ of the Rosetta DSL documentation.
-For a further understanding of the underlying qualification logic in the Product Qualification, see the explanation of the *object qualification* feature of the Rosetta DSL, as described in the `Function Definition Section`_.
+.. note:: The type of the ``eventQualifier`` attribute in ``BusinessEvent``, called ``eventType``, is a *meta-type* that indicates that its value is meant to be populated using some functional logic.
+That functional logic must be represented by a qualification function annotated with ``[qualification BusinessEvent]``, as in the example above.
+This mechanism is further detailed in the Rosetta DSL documentation.

 Legal Agreements
 ----------------